 The adult heartworm only lives for about 4 yrs and then just desentigrates.
 If they don't have a very bad case of them there is no reason to do all the treatment for them and you can get x-rays to find out how bad an infestation they have.

-Review about: Merial Heartgard Plus Dewormer.
+Product or Service Mentioned: Merial Heartgard Plus Dewormer.

 Reason of review: Fair pricing.